Your Ontario fishing questions answered

 A guided fishing trip

-Hiring a fishing guide to spend a day on the water is an excellent and easy way to get out on the water.
+Hiring a fishing guide or charter to spend a day on the water is an excellent and easy way to get out on the water.

 Most guides will provide everything you need for a day of fishing.
-They will work hard to ensure your family has the best possible time on the water and give everyone the best possible chance to catch fish.
+They will work hard to ensure your family or friends have the best possible time on the water, allowing everyone the chance to catch fish.

 A do-it-yourself outpost fishing camp

-Most outpost camps provide exclusive access to a private lake and guests are free to fish at their own schedule.
+Most outpost camps provide exclusive access to a private lake, and guests are free to fish on their own schedule.
+Discover some of Ontario’s top remote fly-in fishing lodges.

 Housekeeping fishing outfitter

-Lodges and outfitters referred to as housekeeping are very similar to DIY outpost camps however, the difference is that they generally have lodge and outfitter managers on site.
+Lodges and outfitters referred to as housekeeping are very similar to DIY outpost camps; however, they generally have lodge and outfitter managers on-site.

 With a housekeeping plan, you’ll be cooking for yourselves and have full freedom of schedule.
 Many housekeeping outfitters do supply bedding and guide services.